Conway's spiral and a discrete G\"omb\"oc with 21 point masses: The geometry of Conway spirals.

 where $\theta_{ij}$ is the angle between $\mathbf{x}_i$ and $\mathbf{x}_j$.
-By using this \emph{tipping condition} he found that for $n=5, c=1.5$ the modified Conway spiral (\ref{eq:dawson}) yields a set of balanced vectors, the small perturbation of which defines a 10-dimensional, homogeneous mono-stable simplex.
+By using this \emph{tipping condition} he found that for $n=5, b=1.5$ the exponential Conway spiral (\ref{eq:dawson}) yields a set of balanced vectors in the $[xz]$ plane, the small generic, 10-dimensional (`out of plane') perturbation of which defines a 10-dimensional, homogeneous monostable simplex.

-\section{Mono-monostatic 0-skeletons}
+\section{Mono-monostatic 0-skeletons.}